Popular related searches

 A lot depends on the complexity of your task, but navigation on mobile can fall into these categories:

 • None at all.
-If you’re releasing a weather app for your neighborhood – a single screen could (and should) deliver all of the tasks for the user.
+If you’re releasing a weather app for your neighborhood – a single screen could (and should) deliver all the tasks for the user.

 • Simple tabs.
 When you need to break consistent content up into several areas.
 (Think Twitter)